 Practicality, expedience, and clinical necessity are considered when determining the mode of transportation.
 The WSIB may consult with WSIB clinical staff regarding the nature and sufficiency of travel arrangements.

 Transportation expenses are paid based on the most direct route.

 The WSIB approves payment of travel expenses when a change of health professional is allowed.

 Taxis and specialized transport

-The WSIB pays taxi fares/fees incurred by persons with impairments travelling by specialized transportation when the worker is involved in a medical or work transition (WT) assessment or plan
+The WSIB pays taxi fares/fees incurred by persons with impairments travelling by specialized transportation when the worker is involved in a medical or return-to-work (RTW) assessment or plan:

 - if the worker does not have a vehicle, or has an impairment that prevents travel by public transit, or

-when a prevailing non-work-related medical condition requires this means of transportation, and travel is essential to the medical or WT assessment or plan established for the work-related impairment.
+when a prevailing non-work-related medical condition requires this means of transportation, and travel is essential to the medical or RTW assessment or plan established for the work-related impairment.